-Most radishes have developed spiky hair-like protrusions on their foliage to protect the plant.
+Most radishes have developed spiky hair-like protrusions on their foliage to protect the radish plant.
 However, if you have a “hairless” variety of radish leaf, you can harvest and eat the radish greens.
 White Icicle is a good example of a hairless variety.

-Whether this method will work or not in a home garden is less known, but it should work just as readily on a small scale as on a large scale.
-In addition, as the radish roots decompose quickly, it adds lots of organic matter to the soil fast.
+Use crop rotation if you’re using this method so as not to develop radish pests in a given area.
+This method is proving useful to many large-scale farmers.
+Whether this method works or not in a home garden is less known, but it should work just as readily on a small scale.
+In addition, the radish roots decompose quickly, adding organic matter to the soil fast.

+You can grow radishes as sprouts or microgreens for salads and sandwiches!
 Daikon, China Rose, White Icicle, and some other radishes make excellent sprouts.
-You can make a sprout jar out of a large mason jar, in fact.
-Place a tablespoon or two of radish seeds into the jar and soak them overnight, then thoroughly drain all of the water out.
-You can use the ring from the jar with a piece of fine mesh or cloth over it to keep the seeds inside while you drain.
-Then, remove the top and place in a dark place.
+Make a sprout jar out of a large mason jar.
+Place a tablespoon or two of radish seeds into the jar and soak them overnight, then thoroughly drain all of the water.
+Use the ring from the jar with a piece of fine mesh or cloth over it to keep the seeds inside while you drain.
+Then, remove the top and place it in a dark place.

-As for microgreens, I recommend watching this video, which will teach you the process of how to get a batch of radish (or other) microgreens started!
+I recommend watching this video, which will teach you the process of how to get a batch of radish (or other) microgreens started!

 Harvesting and Storing Radishes

-If you are going to use your radishes within a few days’ time, consider water-storage.
+If you are going to use your radishes within a few days’ time, consider water storage.
 Place your radishes in a shallow bowl with 1-2″ of water, greens still attached, and place it in the refrigerator.
 The greens and roots will last for 5-7 days easily this way.

-You can jar-store your smaller radishes.
+Jar-store your smaller radishes.
 Remove the greens entirely, wash the radishes off thoroughly, then place them in a jar and cover them with cool water.
 The water helps the root stay hydrated and preserves them for longer.
 You can store the jar in the refrigerator for up to a couple weeks.

 Edible radish pods do not store as well as root radishes.
 Use them quickly after harvesting.
 You can store them in a ziplock bag in the refrigerator for up to one week.